Australian Professional Leagues: 2022 grand final controversy

 The following week, fans from various clubs staged walkouts.
 The first match of the weekend, on 16 December, Newcastle Jets fans walked out at the 20th minute in the game against Brisbane Roar.
 The most notable walkout of the round was during the Melbourne Derby.
 Throughout the match, supporters of both teams threw flares onto the pitch, which caused the game to be paused.
 Melbourne City goalkeeper Tom Glover threw a flare towards the crowd of Melbourne Victory supporters, sparking a pitch invasion, where between 100–200 people attacked Glover and referee Alex King, both sustaining minor injuries.
 The match was abandoned as a result.

-On 21 April 2023, fans from Sydney FC's supporter group The Cove stated that they will boycott the entire finals series over the Grand Final decision, as well as the APL backtracking on promises to work with supporter groups from various clubs to reach an agreement.
-A month later on 10 May, The Cove called off the boycott ahead of their semi-final match against Melbourne City, following the APL's announcement that all 13 clubs had committed to establishing a fan representative group.
+On 21 April 2023, fans from Sydney FC's supporter group The Cove stated that they will boycott the entire finals series over the Grand Final decision, as well as APL backtracking on promises to work with supporter groups from various clubs to reach an agreement.
+A month later on 10 May, The Cove called off the boycott ahead of their semi-final match against Melbourne City, following APL's announcement that all 13 clubs had committed to establishing a fan representative group.

-On 18 October 2023, the Australian Professional Leagues officially walked-back the Grand Final decision a year into the contract's three-year run, renegotiating the deal into Unite Round, a round where all league games would be played in Sydney.
+On 18 October 2023, APL recinded its decision on the grand final, a year into the contract's three-year run, renegotiating the deal into Unite Round, a round where all league games would be played in Sydney.
 This was a similar concept to the NRL's Magic Round and the AFL's Gather Round.
 Two days later, APL CEO Danny Townsend left his role to take up a new job in the Middle East after two years in charge.
 Stephen Conroy replaced him as chairman.